 Sunil, Dharmendra’s character, is relatively restrained, even in his many disguises and wigs, none of which is used for gags or big song sequences.
 He fights only minimally—his most notable brawl is with a tiger (the list of Hindi film heroes who grunt at stuffed tigers is impressive)—and he behaves as the patriotic son of a patriot ought.
 His father is the organizer of the mission, but he comes across as an ineffective, doddering grandpa rather than a mastermind.
 In an unexpected nod to to the Bond ethos, Sunil is presented as irresistible to women, with two women swooning for him instantly and discussing their attraction out loud multiple times.

-The movie presents Dharmendra’s sexuality as matter-of-factly as it does the skills or strengths of any other characters.
-It’s not a boast, but it’s a resource and for the sake of the mission he’ll use it as much as he can.
+The movie presents Dharmendra’s sexuality as matter-of-fact-ly as it does the skills or strengths of any other characters.
+It’s a resource rather than a boast, and for the sake of the mission he’ll use it as much as he can.
 Like Bond, then, Dharmendra can seduce simply by entering a room in a suit.
 It’s great casting—I can’t think of any other actor in 1968 who could believably be presented this way.
 Unlike Bond, of course this good Indian boy will have none of it while he’s on the clock, telling the heroine that maybe he’ll think about love once his work is done.

-Female lead Mala Sinha as Meenakshi is so good at her job that Sunil doesn’t realize in the first phase of their acquaintance that she’s even an agent!
+Opposite him is Mala Sinha as Meenakshi.
+Meenakshi is so good at her job that Sunil doesn’t realize in the first phase of their acquaintance that she’s even an agent!
 She does her own share of the legwork, she uses weapons, and she’s injured in the finale fight sequence because she’s fighting, not because she’s tied up to a post as a hostage.
 Additionally, Sunil’s sister in the film (Kumkum) takes dramatic, violent, self-directed action in support of her brother’s mission.
 Nobody comes to her aid, nor does she need them to.
-She is the type of character that Hindi cinema loves to burden with melodramatic dilemma, balancing love of her child with duty to her community (or nation, in this case).
+She’s the type of character that Hindi cinema usually loves to burden with melodramatic dilemma, balancing love of her child with duty to her community (or nation, in this case).
 (Cf Mother India, except don’t, because that movie is a slog).

 The villain in Ankhen is a vaguely terrorist-y foreign, or possibly separatist, power that despises India.